ontodev/robot/docs/report_queries/multiple_logical_definitions.md

-# Multiple Logical Definitions
+# Multiple Equivalent Class Definitions

-**Problem:** A class has more than one logical definitions.
-This should be avoided, as logical definitions can interact adversely.
+**Problem:** A class has more than one equivalent class definition.
+This should be avoided, as equivalent class definitions can interact adversely.

 **Solution:** Combine the equivalent class statements.